Bhumbra/CLAS/README.md

 INSTALLATION
 ------------
 No formal installer has yet been written.
-However the combination of C++, C, and assembler code means that CLAS should not be compiled manually but only through the makefile.
+However the combination of C++, C, and assembler means that CLAS should not be compiled manually but through the makefile.
 Check (using `gcc -v') that your default g++ version is 5.2 or later.
 If so the CLAS library can be compiled using:

 sh-4.3$ make

 Normally I code CLAS on a Gentoo GNU/Linux build, whose latest Portage snapshots are more than sufficiently up-to-date to compile CLAS this way.
-A number of DEB-based and RPM-based GNU/Linux distributions however default to gcc 4.8.X but accommodate gcc 5.x installations that can be evoked from /usr/bin/gcc-5.
+A number of DEB-based and RPM-based GNU/Linux distributions however default to gcc 4.8.X but accommodate gcc 5.x installations that can be invoked using /usr/bin/gcc-5.
 Without having to change any environment variables or symlinks, a convenient way to compile CLAS such cases is using a different makefile call instead:

 sh-4.3$ make -f makefile.gcc-5